RelationRx/pyrelational/docs/source/notes/using_your_own_data.rst

 Using your own datasets with PyRelationAL
 =========================================

-The :py:class:`pyrelational.data.data_manager.GenericDataManager` module enables users to integrate any pytorch Dataset into PyRelationAL easily.
+The :py:class:`pyrelational.data.data_manager.DataManager` module enables users to integrate any pytorch Dataset into PyRelationAL easily.
 The module expects the full dataset, i.e. the union of labelled, unlabelled, validation (optional), and test sets.
 The indices of each sets should be provided to the class constructor that then proceeds to construct the subset Datasets object under the hood.
 Throughout the experiment, the data manager will